Whether you’re a brand-new coach or a seasoned one, you’ve probably heard people say social media is one of the best ways to get coaching clients.

 3. Starting your own podcast

-In addition to appearing as a guest on other people’s podcasts, you can start your own!
+In addition to appearing as a guest on other people’s podcasts, you can start your own podcast.

 You don’t need high production value to start a coaching podcast.
-For example, marketing coach Luke Charlton publishes a short episode of The 15 Minute Client Podcast almost every day — and sometimes records straight from his phone.
+For example, marketing coach Luke Charlton started by publishing a short episode of The 15 Minute Client Podcast almost every day — and sometimes records straight from his phone.
+Nowadays, he posts less frequently because he’s already gotten the traction he needs to remain fully booked.

 What’s important about podcasting for coaches is having something of value to say.
 Whether you want to share your personal story or explain the process you use to help your clients, we’re sure it’s worth listening to.